logicly-au/pmhc-mds-user-documentation/doc/users.rst

    .. figure:: screen-shots/user-invite-accepted-email.png
       :alt: PMHC MDS Invite Accepted

 *Please note: An invitation for a new user is valid for **7 days**.
-If you receive an error that a previous invitation already exists for a user, you can either reissue or remove the invitation.
+If you receive an error that a previous invitation already exists for a user, you can either reissue or revoke the invitation.
 See :ref:`view-invite-details`.

 .. _adding-an-exsisting-user: